Rosemary Daniels: Relationship with Gerard Singer

 Rosemary begins a relationship with Gerard Singer (Bryan Marshall) and they become engaged.
 Gerard was older than Rosemary and she hoped he would hit it off with Helen.
 When Rosemary introduced them, they became attracted to one another.
 While Rosemary was away in New York, Gerard followed Helen to Erinsborough and declared his love for her.
 Gerard then told Rosemary that he was leaving her because he was in love with another woman, but wouldn't say who.
 Rosemary later discovered love letters written by him to Helen.
 Rosemary was devastated and cut off contact with Helen.
 However, shortly before she returned to New York, Rosemary decided to forgive her mother after Jim (Alan Dale) stepped into help.

+Returns

+Chambers made a brief return in 2005, after line producer Linda Walker emailed her asking if she would return; one of several past actors invited to return for the 20th anniversary celebrations.
+She shot her scenes in April on a visit to Melbourne.
+Chambers "blended straight back in with the regular cast" during filming Rosemary's return story.
+Chambers was happy to return to the role and told Jason Herbison from All About Soap that "I thought the reunion after all these years was such a lovely idea."

+In May 2010, it was announced that Chambers would be reprising the role of Rosemary.
+Chambers made a brief stopover in Melbourne to film her scenes.
+She began appearing from 6 July 2010 as part of Neighbours' 25th anniversary.

+Following Chambers' death, Rosemary was killed off-screen in May 2024.